Shikhar0051/Visual-Cryptography-for-Copyright-Protection/README.md

 2. 'python master_share_generator.py' will generate all the Master shares for each of the sample stolen and modified images.
 3. 'python watermark_generator.py' will extract watermarks using the Ownership share with each of the master shares.
 4. 'python template_match_res.py' will give the accuracy of extracted watermark.

+<br> The results will be saved im the images folder.